emilyfelker/Chatbot_Arena_Preferences/README.md

 Three key visualizations are included in this project:

-1. **Bias Distribution Plot**: Shows how often users preferred model A or model B or chose a tie.
+### Bias Distribution Plot
    ![Bias Distribution](bias_distribution.png)
+This plot shows
+   how often users preferred model A or model B or chose a tie.
 The training dataset is fairly well balanced but contains relatively fewer ties.
 So far, in this project, I haven't taken further steps to unbias the training data.

-2. **Feature Importance Plot**:
-   Highlights which features had the biggest impact on the winning model's predictions.
+### Feature Importance Plot

    ![Feature Importance](evaluation_feature_importance.png)
-   The most important
-   predictor by far is the
-   difference in response length, as indicated by character count.
+   This plot highlights which features had the biggest impact on the winning model's predictions.
+The most important feature by far is the difference in response length, as indicated by character count.
    The BLEU score is also important,